Shopify/shadowenv/docs/shadowlisp.md

 (expand-path "./bin") ; "/Users/you/src/project/bin"
 ```

-`expand-path` resolves a path to a canonicalized path, resolving any symlinks, relative references
+`expand-path` resolves a path to a canonicalized path, resolving relative references
-from the present working directory, and `~`.
+from the present working directory and `~`.

 | Argument | Type | Description |
 |---|---|---|